-Fort Worth Post-Divorce Modification Lawyers
+Fort Worth Attorneys for Post-Divorce Modifications

 There are two things that drive most post-divorce modification: kids and money.
 When modifications are related to issues concerning the children, parents are typically trying to alter custody arrangements or the amount of child support being paid.
 In either case, the courts require that there is a material and substantial change in circumstances.
 The increased earning of the non-custodial parent may be sufficient to get a child support order changed.
 And a change in work schedule may be enough to get a custody order changed.

-As society becomes increasingly transient, more and more parents are seeking court approval to move their children to a different jurisdiction.
+As society becomes increasingly mobile, more and more parents are seeking court approval to move their children to a different jurisdiction.
 The courts do not make it easy to relocate if you have children.
 It must be shown that the move is not being made to limit access of the other parent and that the same opportunities are not available locally.
-Even if both of these conditions are met the court may not grant permission to move the child because of the harmful effect on the non-custodial parent's access to the children.
+Even if both of these conditions are met the court may not grant permission to move the child because of the harmful effect on the non-custodial parent’s access to the children.
 We are committed to working with parents to help them achieve their objectives that are in line with the best interests of the children.

 Contact Our Fort Worth Post-Divorce Modification Lawyers